mrunallachake/ContainerPlacementOptimizer/README.md

 Algorithm Implementation: Explore the placement algorithm implementation from placement.py.
 Review the code and comments to understand how the best-fit bin packing approach is applied for container placement optimization.

-Examples and Demos: The examples directory contains sample nginx container deployment yaml file and vm_utilization.json file which stores VM resource utilization sample data collected using Stackdriver API
+Examples and Demos: The examples directory contains sample nginx container deployment yaml file and vm_utilization.json file which stores VM resource utilization sample data collected using Stackdriver API.

 Contributing
 Contributions to this project are welcome!
 If you'd like to contribute, please follow the standard GitHub workflow.